 The detainees tale is the title of a wonderful article by Ali Smith in the Guardian in June 2015.
 It focuses on the true story of those migrants who are placed in a detention centre - while this does not apply to all, it is an experience that many will endure for periods that can extend to many months.
 The article is strongly recommended.

-Another really interesting article appeared in April 2015, concerning the flood of refugees from Eritrea and what is driving it.
+Another really interesting article appeared in April 2015, concerning the movement of refugees from Eritrea and what is driving it.
 "At least I won't be tortured", one migrant is quoted as saying.
 Compared to that, almost any hardship may appear to be worthwhile.

 LATEST ARTICLES...
 LATEST ARTICLES...
 LATEST ARTICLES...